Subject: Liquor Policy

 Students are expected to have their student ID cards on them at all times and to display them to University officials including Event Services Staff and Security when requested.
 Lying about one’s identity is a serious offence.

-In order to be admitted to a licensed campus event, a student must present a government-issued photo ID that shows his or her age.
+In order to be admitted to a licensed campus event, a student must present a government-issued photo ID that shows their age.

-Non students must be signed into the Pond, into any licensed student event, or into any authorized residence party by a student who will be responsible for the actions of the non-student he or she signs in.
+Non students must be signed into the Pond, into any licensed student event, or into any authorized residence party by a student who will be responsible for the actions of the non-student they sign in.

 Advertising for liquor events must comply with Provincial regulations and with the University Policy.